HOW SAFE IS SEDATION DENTISTRY?

-It is safe when administered by experienced doctor, nurse anesthetist or anesthesiologist.
+It is safe when administered by an experienced doctor or nurse.
 However, certain people, such as those who are obese or who have obstructive sleep apnea, should talk to their doctor before having sedation.
-That’s because they are more likely to develop complications from the anesthesia.

 - You will only be given an appropriate dose of the sedative for your age and health, recommended by the FDA